 - 2 1/2 teaspoons mixed spice or cinnamon

-- To Make Pastry - Use a large mixing bowl, combine the flour and salt and blend in the cold butter, bind the mixture together with the cold water.
+- Make the pastry: In a large mixing bowl, combine the flour and salt and blend in the cold butter, bind the mixture together with the cold water.
 Divide the pastry in half, and wrap one of the halves in plastic wrap and refrigerate for later use.
 On a floured surface, thinly roll out the remaining pastry and line the base of a greased rectangular 11x7x1/1/2 inch (28x18x4 cm) cake tin.
 Refrigerate while you are preparing the filling.

-- For filling - Soak the bread slices in the strongly brewed tea; mash very well with a fork until smooth.
-Stir in the sugar, the dried fruit, and mixed spice (or cinnamon, if using) and set aside for an hour or two to let the dried fruit plump up.
+- Make the filling: Soak the bread slices in the strongly brewed tea; mash very well with a fork until smooth.
+Stir in the sugar, the dried fruit, and mixed spice (or cinnamon, if using) and set aside for 1 to 2 hours to let the dried fruit plump up.
 You may also, if you wish, leave this refrigerated overnight.

-- To assemble - Remove pastry lined pan and remaining pastry half from refrigerator.
+- Assemble the cake: Remove pastry-lined pan and remaining pastry half from the refrigerator.
 Spread the filling on the pastry base.
 Roll out remaining pastry, and place it over the filling.
 Prick the pastry top all over gently with a fork.
 Press well down and brush the top with a little cold milk.
-Bake at 400 degrees F/ 200C/ or Gas Mark 6, for approximately 30 minutes or until pastry crust is golden brown.
+Bake at 400 degrees F / 200C/ Gas Mark 6, for approximately 30 minutes or until pastry crust is golden brown.
 Remove cake from the oven and place on a cooling rack; allow to cool completely in the tin.
 When ready to serve, cut into slices or squares - and enjoy.